SNEAKY TACTICS – PART 2

 On Turn 3, provided Nuffle or your opponent did not sabotage your plan, Righty runs through a litter-free lane and scores.

-A successful deception is a believable play focused at the right coach.
+A successful ruse is a believable play focused at the right coach.

 Okay, you commuted to the venue with China_Gurl, an enthusiastic blood bowl coach.
 By enthusiastic, I mean a bit heavy on the steering wheel.
 You know, the kind of girl that merrily zigzags through traffic while frenetically swinging the heating control from left to right.
 So, you are up against her and you have the feeling that she coaches as she drives.
 And what the hell!
 If everything goes wrong, a failed cocky long feint could make her laugh, and laughs are good as it will help you get her phone number!
 With all this in mind, you decide to go for it!

-It is time to plunge and sell your deception.
+It is time to plunge and sell your sneaky ruse.

 Happily, no disastrous kickoff event is rolled and the ball lands very nicely.
 Righty the Werewolf picks it up and reluctantly hands the toy over to Lefty.
 Your Zombies make short work of the line of scrimmage.
 You even push the fallen players to the right in an effort to add credibility to your left feint.
 You also wisely push them shallow because you know you will eventually run deep and every square counts.
 Now that the table is set, it is time to feast!